 - a letter or income statement from Centrelink confirming receipt of Disability Support Pension with CRN

 - a current Disability Pensioner Concession card with CRN

 - documentary evidence of training support requirements.

 This evidence must be a letter or statement from either a medical practitioner, an appropriate government agency or Disability Service provider, or a specialist allied health professional including a rehabilitation counsellor, psychologist, speech pathologist, occupational therapist or Irlen Diagnostic clinic.

-The letter could be in the following form: "This is to confirm that (name) has a disability and the nature is such that training support is/may be required to complete their course."
+The letter could be in the following form: "This is to confirm that (name) has a disability and the nature is such that support is/may be required to complete their course."